Last Updated on

 As was mentioned earlier, solar shingles are gaining traction nowadays.
 And the primary reason for that is because of the Tesla Solar Roof, a product announced by Tesla back in October 2016 and first released in 2018.

 Technically, Tesla is not the first company to launch a solar roof product.
 The development of solar roof tiles and solar shingles has been ongoing for a couple of years now.
 The only reason why it’s Tesla that’s broadening this conversation is because of the company’s revolutionary innovation, which is the production of a solar system that is a roof first.
-It’s true that BIPV solutions have been around for some time, but it is still a relatively new concept to have a complete solar roof.
+BIPV solutions have indeed been around for some time, but it is still a relatively new concept to have a complete solar roof.
 Hence, the popularity of the Tesla Solar Roof.

-Moreover, Tesla reported that their Solar Roof is made of quartz and that it is offered in four designs: Tuscan glass tile, slate glass tile, textured glass tile, and smooth glass tile.
-With these four designs, Tesla will be able to make progress into both the solar industry and roofing industry and offer competitive advantages for both.
+Moreover, Tesla reported that its Solar Roof is made of quartz and that it is offered in four designs: Tuscan glass tile, slate glass tile, textured glass tile, and smooth glass tile.
+With these four designs, Tesla will be able to make progress into both the solar industry and the roofing industry and offer competitive advantages for both.

 Solar Shingles Electricity Generation